Uttamrao Patil: Emergency years (1975-1977)

 During Indira Gandhi's national internal emergency, most of the opposition leaders (including those of Jan Sangh) were put behind the bars.
 Some went underground.
-Nanasaheb was not behind bars owing to the fact that he was hospitalized after a major road accident.
+Nanasaheb was not behind bars because he was hospitalized after a major road accident.
 He had suffered a severe injury with 36 fractures and neuromuscular ailments.
 He used this time to the party's advantage, and notwithstanding all his physical limitations, he worked as the party's national executive secretary as well as president for some time.
 He extensively connected with jailed party workers' families and arranged for their paroles in sickness, family death or family marriages.
 He also participated in the formation of the Janata Party and its initial setup (Janata Party was an amalgam of Indian political parties opposed to the State of Emergency).
 As a result, the party formation was complete and the party was ready when elections were declared in 1977.